frePPLe/frepple/doc/user-guide/model-reference/item-suppliers.rst

                                     belonging to that group.
 location        location          | Reference to the location where the supplier can be used
                                     to purchase this item.
-                                  | The location can point to a higher level in the location
-                                    hierarchy.
-The supplier can then be used at any of the child locations.
                                   | The default value of this field is empty.
 In such case
                                     the supplier is valid at any location. cost            positive double   Purchasing cost.